 1. Take your travel in any portion you can

 At BootsnAll, we believe that the life-changing experience of extended travel is possible for almost anyone.
 But we also understand that it’s not always the right fit (or the right time) for every traveler.
 If you can’t get away for longer trips, take your travel in small chunks.
-Taking weekend trips, booking red-eye flights, and planning your trips around holidays to take advantage of extra free days off can help you get more out of limited time, but remember that not every trip needs to be epic.
-Pick destinations that seem manageable for the amount of time that you have, don’t worry about “seeing it all,” and expect that you’ll return at some point in the future.
+Taking weekend trips and planning your trips around holidays to take advantage of extra free days off can help you get more out of limited time.
+Just do your best to pick destinations that seem manageable for the amount of time that you have, don’t worry about “seeing it all.”
+You can always return at some point in the future.

 2. Earn your experiences

 You know the traveler type….the one who runs around from monument to museum, pausing for a moment to snap a picture, and then scurrying off to check the next item off a packed itinerary.
 It’s easy to recognize the most extreme examples of this type of whirlwind traveler; it’s harder to recognize the signs of trying to do to much in your own travel behavior.

 If you find yourself needing a vacation after your trip, if the only conversations you have with locals involve ordering food or buying museum tickets, and if you come home with more photographs than memories, you may be forsaking the experience of travel for the accomplishment of it.
 Travel shouldn’t be about getting it done, but about savoring the moment.
 Slow down, unpack, relax, stay awhile.